Mossad Espionage in Damascus: In The Lion’s Den

 Eliahu ben Shaoul Cohen, better known as Eli Cohen, was an Israeli spy who conducted espionage for Mossad in Damascus, Syria between 1961 and 1965.
 His infiltration among the Syrian politico-military elite is undoubtedly among the most successful Mossad espionage operations known publicly.
 Indeed, in less than five years, Kamel Amin Tabeeth, Cohen’s undercover identity, passed from Buenos Aires to Damascus, quickly climbing the social hierarchy, obtaining trust and befriending prominent figures of the Syrian establishment.
 These links permitted him to access valuable intelligence from one of Israel’s most dangerous enemies.

-Nevertheless, the same overconfidence that allowed several outstanding results, combined with Mossad growing pressures and Syrian suspicions, led to this capture in January 1965.
+Nevertheless, the same overconfidence that allowed several outstanding results, combined with Mossad’s growing pressures and Syrian suspicions, led to this capture in January 1965.
 Despite the mediation attempts by his family and the Israeli authorities, they publicly hung Eli Cohen in Damascus on 18 May 1965.

 While Cohen undoubtedly furnished valuable intelligence to Israel, the relevance of his contributions has been partially romanticised.
 Around this legendary character of Israeli security forces, the debate remains heated.
-Whereas some sustain the primary role of Cohen’s intelligence in 1967 Israel’s landslide victory in the six-day war, others consider him a “very poor spy”.
+Whereas some sustain the primary role of Cohen’s intelligence in 1967 Israel’s landslide victory in the Six-day War, others consider him a “very poor spy”.

 Eli Cohen, also known as Kamel Amin Tabeeth [source]

-2. Egypt 1924-57
+1 Egypt 1924-57

 Eli Cohen was born in Alexandria, Egypt, in 1924.
 His parents were two Syrian Jews originally from Aleppo.
 While most of his family moved to Israel in 1949, Eli decided to remain and pursued engineering studies at University. [source] During his youth, he became a member of the local Zionist movement, participating actively in its initiatives.

-2.1 The genesis of a unique spy story
+1.1 The genesis of a unique spy story

 1954 marks a watershed in Cohen’s life.
 Indeed, in July, the Egyptian authorities exposed the Israeli undercover cells while preparing terrorist attacks.
 The so-called Operation Susannah aimed to create internal instability to prevent British departure from the Suez Canal.
-This objective would have been reached through false flag bomb attacks against cinemas, libraries and western educational centres blamed on the Egyptian communists and the Muslim Brotherhood.
+This objective would have been reached through false flag bomb attacks against cinemas, libraries and Western educational centres blamed on the Egyptian communists and the Muslim Brotherhood.
 The plot exposition put at risk the whole Jewish community [source] and led to the arrest of the same Cohen.
 However, due to an evident lack, the Egyptian authorities released Cohen shortly after. [source]

 In 1956, with Nasser’s coming to power and the Suez crisis, the relationship between Israel and Egypt further deteriorated, rendering the life of Egyptian Jews even more difficult.
-Hence, after being briefly detained by the Egyptian authorities during the Israeli occupation of Sinai, the young engineer was expulsed and arrived in Israel at the beginning of 1957. [source]
+Hence, after being briefly detained by the Egyptian authorities during the Israeli occupation of Sinai, the young engineer was expelled and arrived in Israel at the beginning of 1957. [source]

-3. Israel 1957-60
+2 Israel 1957-60

 Even before entering Israel, Eli had applied two times to Israeli Intelligence without success.
 Indeed, despite an overall positive evaluation, the examiners remarked a tendency to overestimate his capabilities and inner tensions.
 However, thanks to his linguistic skills in Arabic, French and Hebrew, he started working as a translator for the Israeli Military Intelligence.